 The course contains first semester studies in Middle Eastern and North Africa studies.

 The Middle East: Religion and Early History, 7.5 credits (ECTS)

-This course gives an overview of the historical development in the Middle East and North Africa from approximately 1800 BCE to 1500 CE.
+This course gives an overview of the historical cultural, socio-political and economic developments in the Middle East and North Africa from approximately 1800 BCE to 1500 CE.

-Middle Eastern Modern History, 7.5 credits (ECTS)
+Middle Eastern Modern History: 1500-1920, 7.5 credits (ECTS)